hgsolutions/terraform-provider-ece/README.md

 ## Installation

-Build or download a binary from the releases folder and put it in your Terraform user plugins directory.
+Build or download a binary and place it in your Terraform user plugins directory.

 See [the docs for more information](https://www.terraform.io/docs/plugins/basics.html).